 Swimmer’s ear occurs in the ear canal.
 Dampness from water, and it can be water from any source- not just the pool, sits in the ear canal and promotes bacterial infection.

 Next, open the door.
 You will find yourself in a room with a set of three bones.
 Another closed door lies at the far end.
 Look down.
 In the floor of the room there is an opening to a drainage pipe.
 This room is called the middle ear.
 This is where middle ear infections occur.

 During a middle ear infection, fluid, such as during a cold, can collect in the room and promote bacterial infection.
 Think of the sensation of clogged ears when you have a cold.
 Usually the drainage pipe, called the eustachian tube, drains the fluid.
 But, if the drain is not working well, or is overwhelmed, fluid gets stuck in the middle ear and become infected.

 Because a swimmer’s ear infection occurs in the external canal, the hallmark symptom of swimmer’s ear is pain produced by pulling the outside of the ear.
 Since middle ear infections occur farther down in the ear, pain is not reproduced by pulling on the outer ear.

-Swimmer’s ear is treated topically by your doctor with antibiotic drops.
+Doctors treat swimmer’s ear topically with prescription antibiotic drops.
 To avoid dizziness and discomfort when putting drops in, first bring the ear drop medicine up to body temp by holding the bottle in your hand.